Jump to content

 Physical Layout

-Because Intella and Intella Connect use physical dongles for licensing, a dongle (with a current license) still needs to be available for these applications to operate.
+Intella and Intella Connect use physical dongles for licensing, a dongle (with a current license) still needs to be available for these applications to operate.
 That said, the dongle does not necessarily need to be plugged into the cloud system.
 We provide network dongles that are designed for applications to obtain a license over a network.
 Furthermore, the network dongle can be configured to work across different subnets.

 If the cloud system has access to your local system, then the network dongle can be plugged into your local system.
 The cloud system is then configured to obtain a license from the dongle in your local system.